Clojure in London: HealthUnlocked

 by Jon Pither

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at HealthUnlocked, a social network for medical patients to share experiences.

 As you write more, you like it more.
 And it's becoming better and better over time.